 Cut the ampalaya in half, lengthwise, and then scoop out the seeds and the pith in the middle.
 Slice the ampalaya into bite-sized pieces and add a generous amount of salt.
 Mix it well and leave it for around 30 minutes to allow the salt to draw out the water in the ampalaya.

 After that, you can saute it in garlic, onions, and tomatoes, and then add some whisked eggs.
 That’s it!

-This Holy Week, you can go with the standards of home-cooked meals.
+This Semana Santa in 2023, you can go with the standards of home-cooked meals.
 They’re always good and familiar, plus you can never go wrong with a great chopsuey or fried fish with some stir-fried vegetables.

-But you can also try some of these Holy Week food ideas over the course of the Lenten season.
-Feel free to experiment and see what you can come up with in the kitchen.
+But you can also try some of these ideas for food for Holy Week throughout the Lenten season.
+Feel free to experiment and see what you can come up with in the kitchen!

 - Penance at Lent: What can people give up?
 (Inquirer.net, 2022)